nikitavoloboev/license-up/readme.md

 ```

 ## Usage
-Use it in the directory where you want to create the `LICENSE` file.
+Use it in the directory where you want to create the `license` file.

 ### MIT License
 To create [MIT license](https://opensource.org/licenses/MIT), run: